brycewray/hugo-site/content/posts/2021/05/help-your-website-get-discovered.md

 Even worse: you need to get your site's content discovered continuously, not just once.
 Search engines can slowly "lose interest" in your site unless you give them reasons to do otherwise.

-With that bad news is some accompanying good news: if you're willing to put in a little extra work, you can help the process considerably---and, unlike many activities related to search engine optimization (SEO), it needn't cost you a penny.
+With that bad news is some accompanying good news: if you're willing to put in a little extra work, you can help the process considerably --- and, unlike many activities related to search engine optimization (SEO), it needn't cost you a penny.

 ## Three keys to getting discovered